shurick81/ai-labs/lab-contents/009_llama_scout_azure_llamastack/README.md

             "content": [
               {
                 "type": "text",
-                "text": "hich number is bigger: 99 or 5 in power of 99?"
+                "text": "Which number is bigger: 99 or 5 in power of 99?"
               }
             ]
           }